skriflang/skrif/docs/syntax-draft.md

 ### Variables
 - Syntax: `set [name] to [value]`
-- Example: `set x to 5`
+- Example: set x to 5 set name to "Alice"
-- Rationale: Reads like English, clearer than Python’s `x = 5` for beginners.
+- Rationale: The phrase `set ... to` reads like plain English, making it more intuitive for non-programmers than Python’s `x = 5`.
+It’s explicit and clear, reducing ambiguity for beginners.

 ### Functions
 - Syntax: `define function [name]([parameters]) do [body] end`